 Why timing the rise of a sourdough starter is important

 After a starter is fed, it has its lowest concentration of yeast and lactic acid bacteria.
-The fresh flour and water have naturally diluted them.
+Fresh flour and water have naturally diluted them.
 The existing yeasts and bacteria feed on the sugars that are derived from the flour, and they multiply.
-The starter increases its yeast and lactic acid bacteria content, alongside producing gas.
+The starter increases its yeast and lactic acid bacteria content alongside producing gas.
 The higher and higher a starter rises, the more leavening qualities it will have.

 How long does a sourdough starter last in the fridge?

 If a starter is left in the fridge for more than a week without feeding, it will have risen to its peak, collapsed and started to deteriorate.
 After this, it will need to be refreshed to bring it back to life.
 The older the starter, the more refreshments will be needed.
 A starter will keep for up to a month unfed in the fridge.
 If longer than this, it is likely to get infected by mould.